Please note: This opportunity is a MHC Miller Worley Center for the Environment Leadership Fellowship and is available to MHC students ONLY.

 Location: Petersham, MA

 The Harvard Forest Summer Research Program in Ecology is an opportunity for students to participate in on-going research at the Harvard Forest.
 Harvard Forest research focuses on the effects of natural and human disturbances on forest ecosystems, including global warming, hurricanes, forest harvesting, and invasive organisms.
-Researchers come from many disciplines, and specific projects center on population and community ecology, paleoecology, land-use history, phenology, biogeochemistry, soil science, and atmosphere-biosphere exchanges.
-Students participate in ongoing research projects with researchers from Harvard University, University of Massachusetts - Amherst, Clark University, Marine Biological Laboratory, and other collaborators.
+Researchers come from many disciplines, and specific projects center on population and community ecology, paleoecology, land-use history, aquatic ecology, biochemistry, soil science, ecophysiology, and atmosphere-biosphere exchanges.
+Students participate in ongoing research projects with researchers from Harvard University, University of Massachusetts - Amherst, Marine Biological Laboratory, Ecosystem Center and other collaborators.

 For more information: Harvard Forest